kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 ### background

-The background urgency is used for responses of which the delivery can be postponed without having an impact on using other responses.
+The background urgency (value 6) is used for responses of which the delivery can be postponed without having an impact on using other responses.

-Value of 6 is used to represent this urgency.

 As an example, a software update running in the background would be assigned the background urgency.